xiangnuans/xiangnuans/README.md

 # 👋 Hello World

-Hi, I'm xiangnuan(向暖) 😄, a full-stack developer from China 🇨🇳.
+Hi, I’m Xiangnuan (向暖) 😄, a full-stack developer from China 🇨🇳.

 A full-stack developer with 10 years of experience in big data, e-commerce, and online education.
 Led large front-end teams, delivering projects like data monitoring and micro-frontend implementation.

-Over the past year, focused on Web3, contributing to multiple hackathons and gaining hands-on experience across various blockchains, driving practical blockchain applications.
+Over the past year, I’ve been deeply involved in Web3 and AI Agent development.
+I’ve participated in multiple hackathons and worked hands-on across various blockchains, driving practical applications of decentralized technology.

 ## Skills